Optimizing Performance in Lower Risk Betterment Portfolios

 At 100% bonds and 0% stocks, a Betterment portfolio consists of 80% U.S. short-term treasury bonds and 20% U.S. short-term investment-grade bonds.
 If an investor were to increase the stock allocation in their portfolio, the allocation to ultra-low-risk bonds decreases, though the relative proportion of short-term U.S. treasuries to short-term investment-grade bonds remains the same.
 Above the 43% stock allocation threshold, these two assets are no longer included in the recommended portfolio because they decrease expected returns given the desired risk of the overall portfolio.

-In line with our fund selection process, we currently select NEAR – iShares Short Maturity Bond ETF to gain exposure to the U.S. short-term investment-grade bonds and we’ve selected SHV – iShares Short Treasury Bond to gain exposure to U.S. short-term treasury bonds.
+In line with our fund selection process, we currently select JPST – JPMorgan Ultra-Short Income ETF to gain exposure to the U.S. short-term investment-grade bonds and we’ve selected SHV – iShares Short Treasury Bond ETF to gain exposure to U.S. short-term treasury bonds.

 Why Two Low-Volatility Funds Result in Our Ultra-Low-Risk Asset Allocation

-The above chart shows the historical growth of $1 invested in each investment option from 9/30/2013 (the first date both funds were in existence) to 5/23/2018.
+The above chart shows the historical growth of $1 invested in each investment option from 9/30/2013 (the first date both funds SHV and NEAR (which is used as a historical proxy for JPST) were in existence) to 5/23/2018.
 Performance is net of fund-level fees and does not include any management fees from Betterment.
 Dividends are assumed to be reinvested.
 The composite is assumed to be rebalanced daily at closing prices.
+JPST fund inception as in May, 2017.
+For returns data in May, 2017 and earlier, we use returns from a comparable fund, NEAR.
+JPST replaced NEAR as our U.S. short-term investment-grade bond fund in Dec, 2019.
 Data: xIgnite.

 It’s also worth noting that these two asset classes do not always go down at exactly the same time.
 By combining these two asset classes, we are able to produce a two-fund portfolio with a higher potential yield and the same low volatility.